To start the MySQL Cluster Manager agent manually on a Windows host, you should

 bin directory under the manager

 installation directory on that host.
-By default, the agent uses
+If the configuration

 Typical options for mcmd are shown here:

 For information about additional options that can be used with mcmd on the command line or in an option file, see Section 4.1, “mcmd, the MySQL Cluster Manager Agent”.

 By default, the agent assumes that the agent configuration file